-HOW TO PREPARE FOR THE SURGERY
+HOW TO PREPARE YOURSELF FOR BARIATRIC SURGERY

 Preparing properly for the weight loss surgery will help you to –

 - Feel secure and avoid stress,

 - Prevent risks of complications during and after the surgery,

 - Get ready physically and mentally for continuous dietary and lifestyle change.

 - Understanding your individual reasons of obesity.
 Analysing your daily habits and reasons of obesity will help you focus on the most damaging issues after the surgery.
 Are you overeating or eating unhealthy, lots of sweetened sodas or other high calorie products, irregular and large meals, stress at work or home and eating as a compensation, intense work routine, lack of physical activity.
 These are all factors that you can control.
 Find your hidden ‘inner dragons’ and prepare a plan how you will fight them!